VladimirFokow/ElasticSearch-quickStart-with-Python-API/README.md

     body=mapping
 )

-# can index a document:
+# can also index a document like this:
 es.update(
     index=new_index_name,
     id=2,